aventure-cloud/local-storage/README.md

 # webStorage
 For an introduction see this article: http://developerdynamo.it/2016/04/05/una-libreria-per-gestire-il-localstorage-delle-tue-applicazioni-in-modo-intelligente/

-You can store any type of structured data with a single method.

 Angular module for simply save data (single values, object, array) into browser local storage for web and mobile app.

 Local storage allow to store only string data type.
-This module allow you to store JSON objects and Array also using serialization.
+This module allow you to store JSON objects and Array also using just one method.

 ### Link module in your HTML
 ```html